 Beware of Fraudulent Offers

 Some companies and Web sites ask you to pay before assisting you with the recovery of your unclaimed property.
 While there are legitimate services available to assist you - heir finders and asset locators - for a fee, it is important to remember that the State of Vermont never charges a fee for you to reclaim your money.
+Click here to search Vermont's unclaimed property database now.
 The National Association of Unclaimed Property Administrators provides free search tools for locating lost assets throughout the United States and in Puerto Rico, the Virgin Islands and several Canadian provinces.
 It also has endorsed www.MissingMoney.com, as a viable search tool.
 You can also visit the US Government's Unclaimed Property website.

 Bottom-line: before paying anyone to locate your property, first contact the State Treasurer Office.